-Click here to view more state gun laws – Source: NRA-ILA
+A: Click here to view more state gun laws – Source: NRA-ILA

-Q: In Michigan I know that I have to disclose that I am armed if I am stopped by a police officer while I am carrying my pistol.
+Q: In Michigan, I know that I have to disclose that I am armed if I am stopped by a police officer while I am carrying my pistol.
 What if I get pulled over but I am not carrying?
 Should I mention my CPL at all?

 A: First, remember that you are in possession of your pistol and therefore “carrying” if it is in the passenger compartment and accessible.
-Your gun is considered not accessible when it is unloaded in chamber and magazine and in a locked trunk, or locked in a case with no ammo in the case if your vehicle does not have a trunk.
+Your gun is considered not accessible when it is unloaded and in a locked trunk or locked in a case with no ammo in the case if your vehicle does not have a trunk.
 Law enforcement information systems contain the information that you are a CPL holder.
 So, when you are pulled over, the officer knows that you have a Concealed Pistol License.
 I recommend that even if you are not carrying, you discuss the matter with the officer right up front.
 Simply say something like: “Officer, before we go any further, let me say that I have a Concealed Pistol License but I am not carrying today.”

 I further recommend that if you are pulled over at night, you should turn on your interior lights, and keep your hands visible, making no sudden moves.
 This is simply a good idea for anyone who is pulled over at any time.
 Traffic stops are a very dangerous activity for police officers and it is wise to take steps to keep things on an even keel during the entire interaction.

-If you are carrying and the officer asks to see, or take possession of, the gun.
-Be very clear on what the procedure is going to be before you reach for the gun.
+If you are carrying and the officer asks to see or take possession of the gun, be very clear on what the procedure is going to be before you reach for the gun.
 If there are two officers, make sure that both of them understand what is going on before you make any movements.